Finding Extreme ValuesIn Exercises 1–10, find the extreme values ... | Channels for Pearson+

 Second Derivative Test

 The Second Derivative Test provides another method to classify critical points.
-If the second derivative at a critical point is positive, the function has a local minimum there; if negative, a local maximum.
-If the second derivative is zero, the test is inconclusive.
-For y = x³ - 2x + 4, compute the second derivative to apply this test at the critical points.
+By evaluating the second derivative at a critical point, one can determine concavity: if the second derivative is positive, the function is concave up, indicating a local minimum; if negative, concave down, indicating a local maximum.
+This test complements the First Derivative Test for confirming extrema.

 Recommended video: